Related Error Messages:

 to 'true' on any server that accesses recovery log files.

-If peer recovery is enabled but the recovery logs do not reside on CIFS, memory mapping be explicitly be enabled by setting the property to 'false'.
+do not reside on CIFS, memory mapping be explicitly be enabled by

 How To Set JVM Custom Properties